ben-d-r/wiremodal/weblog/2022/one-big-thing.md

 II.

-Last year, I decided to be a hedgehog and focus my attention on one area of interest: [[bitcoin]].
+Last year, I decided to be a hedgehog and focus my attention on one area of interest: bitcoin.
 I started writing a pseudonymous blog devoted to exploring this topic from a layman's perspective.
 I'm not a cryptographer or computer scientist but I reasoned that I had enough technical understanding to paint a picture of this new technology that the average person could understand.

 I made progress.
 I wrote a few good pieces that I'm proud of.
 I will post them on this blog in the near future.
 However, I couldn't help but feel constrained.
 The mission of my blog was to explain bitcoin and why it matters to the everyday person.
 This was interesting for a while but I soon found that I craved the freedom to connect these esoteric concepts of computation and money to other aspects of life and society.
 I didn't feel that this could be done properly behind a pseudonym.
 I had to get back to blogging under my real name.
 I had to resume my natural state as a fox.
 The Bitcoin genesis block was mined by Satoshi Nakamoto on January 3, 2009, exactly thirteen years ago today.
 Twenty years from now, I think this date will be known by all.
 It will be taught in public schools and marked on calendars.
 For now, it's remembered only by a few hedgehogs who believe that this is the most transformative technology of our generation.